 Shin splints, muscle cramps and strains, and Achilles tendonitis are examples of common conditions affecting the calf and shin region.
 Sudden injury or overuse can lead to pain and swelling in this area, although most concerns can be addressed non-surgically.

 Fractures, sprains, nerve injuries, and mallet finger are just a few of the concerns that can occur in the hands.
 Many types of sports and recreational games involve throwing, catching, or hitting an object, which can easily lead to damage in this area.
+Depending on the type of injury that has occurred, hand surgery or another treatment method may be recommended.

 Essentially any bone in the body can be fractured, but athletes more commonly experience traumatic or acute bone breaks on the hands, wrists, collarbones, ankles, and feet.
 Repetitive motions, such as long-distance running, can also lead to stress fractures.
 Breaks need to be treated immediately and the type and severity of the fracture will determine how to treat it.